-Leviticus 1:2: "Speak unto the children of Israel, and say unto them, If any man of you bring an offering unto the Lord, ye shall bring your offering of the cattle, even of the herd, and of the flock.

-3 If his offering be a burnt sacrifice of the herd, let him offer a male without blemish: he shall offer it of his own voluntary will at the door of the tabernacle of the congregation before the Lord.

-4 And he shall put his hand upon the head of the burnt offering; and it shall be accepted for him to make atonement for him.
+Leviticus 1:2-9: "Speak unto the children of Israel, and say unto them, If any man of you bring an offering unto the Lord, ye shall bring your offering of the cattle, even of the herd, and of the flock.
+If his offering be a burnt sacrifice of the herd, let him offer a male without blemish: he shall offer it of his own voluntary will at the door of the tabernacle of the congregation before the Lord.
+And he shall put his hand upon the head of the burnt offering; and it shall be accepted for him to make atonement for him.
+And he shall kill the bullock before the Lord:

-5 And he shall kill the bullock before the Lord: and the priests, Aaron's sons, shall bring the blood, and sprinkle the blood round about upon the altar that is by the door of the tabernacle of the congregation.

-6 And he shall flay the burnt offering, and cut it into his pieces.

-7 And the sons of Aaron the priest shall put fire upon the altar, and lay the wood in order upon the fire:

-8 And the priests, Aaron's sons, shall lay the parts, the head, and the fat, in order upon the wood that is on the fire which is upon the altar:

-9 But his inwards and his legs shall he wash in water: and the priest shall burn all on the altar, to be a burnt sacrifice, an offering made by fire, of a sweet savor unto the Lord."
+and the priests, Aaron's sons, shall bring the blood, and sprinkle the blood round about upon the altar that is by the door of the tabernacle of the congregation.
+And he shall flay the burnt offering, and cut it into his pieces.
+And the sons of Aaron the priest shall put fire upon the altar, and lay the wood in order upon the fire: And the priests, Aaron's sons, shall lay the parts, the head, and the fat, in order upon the wood that is on the fire which is upon the altar: But his inwards and his legs shall he wash in water: and the priest shall burn all on the altar, to be a burnt sacrifice, an offering made by fire, of a sweet savor unto the Lord."

-To perform the offering, the person who brought the animal would kill it (yes, the person had to kill it themselves), and the priest would sprinkle its blood around the bronze altar that was in the outer courtyard of the tabernacle.
-The person would then cut the animal into pieces and the priests would take those pieces and place them into the fire to be consumed.
-After the animal had been burned its ashes were taken to a ceremonially clean place outside the camp; they were not thrown away because they were too holy.
+To perform the offering, the person who brought the animal would kill it (yes, the person had to kill it themselves).
+The priest would then sprinkle its blood around the bronze altar which was in the outer courtyard of the tabernacle.
+The person would then cut the animal into pieces and the priest would take those pieces and place them into the fire to be consumed.
+Once the animal had been burned its ashes were taken to a ceremonially clean place outside the camp.
+They weren't thrown away because they were too holy.

 In the ritual of the burnt offering, the person who was offering the animal was commanded to place his hand on the animal's head.
-This signified that the animal represented them, and it transferred their sin and guilt to the animal (even though this was not a sin or guilt offering).
+This signified that the animal represented them, and it transferred their sin and guilt to the animal (even though this wasn't a sin or guilt offering).
 By doing this they were telling God that just as the animal was completely consumed in the fire, they were likewise completely giving themselves over to Him.

 The fire in which the offerings were burned was kept burning continually.
-It is possible that the original spark that started the fire was provided by God Himself.
+It's possible that the original spark that started the fire was provided by God Himself.

-One striking example of a burnt offering can be found in 2 Chronicles:
+One striking example of a burnt offering can be found in 2 Chronicles 1: